winsoft666/QCefWidget/README.md

 # 1. QCefWidget

-The QCefWidget project provide a widget that is used to view webpage.
+The QCefWidget project provide a widget that used to view webpage.

 Support: